-Page 2 in the conversation "Wardrobe during weight transitions" by Toban
+Page 2 in the conversation "Wardrobe during weight transitions — ETA one year mark" by Toban

 Toban posted about how she manages to wear "excellent fitting clothing even in the midst of body changes."
 Naturally, the first item on her list is to ruthlessly cull pieces that do not fit.
 She assesses the fit every single time she put on a garment.
 Bold.
 Brilliant.

 Here is the thing, I have long suspected that I wear "oversized" clothing.
 We could say "oversized."
 We could also say "poorly fitting."
 The reasons for this are too numerous to go into here.
 Based on Toban's post, I have made the decision that my style goals for 2018 are going to be all about fit.
 Fit.
 Fit.
 Fit.

 Although Toban kindly provided some of her fit guidelines.
 I felt I needed more instruction.
 I am sharing a couple of links I found ... just in case other Forum Members have similar issues.

 I am also changing the rules of my 30 x 30 Challenge somewhat to ruthlessly focus on the fit of each garment going forward.

 Sterling, a couple of other things that helped me identify fit are:

 - try on the same piece in multiple sizes.
 Just because one size ‘works’ doesn’t mean that another size isn’t better